MeghanaMachireddy126/bank-lending/README.md

-# 🏦 Bank Lending System — Agetware Assignment
+# 🏦 Bank Lending System — Assignment

 A full-stack web application that simulates a simplified **Bank Lending System** where customers can take loans, make EMI/lump-sum payments, and view their transaction history and ledger.
 This project demonstrates structured backend design, RESTful API development, and a clean React-based frontend UI.